 Yet, despite Trump’s popularity in Missouri, the Show-Me State has seen healthcare access improvements on par with the national average since the Affordable Care Act took effect.
 Missouri’s uninsured rate, according to U.S. Census data, was 13% in 2013.
 It fell gradually over the next three years, reaching 8.9% by 2016.
 But it had increased to 9.4% in 2018 and to 10% in 2019 (there was a nationwide uptick in the uninsured rate under the Trump administration).

 In 2022, more than 216,000 Missouri residents were receiving premium subsidies to offset the cost of their individual market health insurance coverage.
 The subsidies averaged $548/month, which covered the vast majority of the average pre-subsidy premium costs ($632/month).
 Subsidies became larger starting in 2021 due to the American Rescue Plan, and are available to some people who didn’t previously qualify for them.

 In addition, people with pre-existing conditions no longer face exclusion riders, higher-than-standard rates, or declined applications in the individual market, nor do they face pre-existing condition waiting periods on employer-sponsored health insurance plans.
 This is all a result of the ACA and its landmark health care reforms.

 Missouri’s political leaders have mostly balked at the Affordable Care Act.
-It refused to implement a state-run marketplace, rejected Medicaid expansion (until voters took the issue into their own hands), and passed a law to restrict consumer assistance; however, a court ruling blocked enforcement of the law.
+The state legislature refused to implement a state-run marketplace, rejected Medicaid expansion (until voters took the issue into their own hands), and passed a law to restrict consumer assistance; however, a court ruling blocked enforcement of the law.